jeanevenx/survey-form/README.md

-# Tribute Page
+# Survey Form
 <img src="./assets/snapshot-survey.png">
 <br/><br/>

-## FreeCodeCamp's second responsive web design project based on the following user stories.
+## FreeCodeCamp's second responsive web design project based on the following user stories:
 <br/><br/>

 ### Objective: Build an app that is functionally similar to <a>https://survey-form.freecodecamp.rocks</a>